Policies and Resources

 Both parking decks are hourly rated and operate 24 hours per day, 7 days a week.
 For a map of municipal parking lots, information about other lots, lot capacity, clearances and rates please visit the New Brunswick Parking Authority website.

 Registration is processed each term through the Rutgers Registrar and the online portal WebReg.
-New students are recommended to register for one or two of their required core courses over the summer.
+New students are recommended to register for one or two of their required core courses.
 You can change your registration throughout posted add/drop periods.
 Registration changes done after the add/drop period may involve a late fee penalty.
 Changing your registration is done via the web or in person at the Registrar’s Office.
 Tuition and fees are due after registration.
 It is only after you have registered for one or more classes that you are able to apply for computer accounts (email), receive your RUConnection/ID access card and get access to a parking permit.

 The 2nd Floor Student Lounge/Walter Cope Evans Room is the primary social area set aside for Bloustein School graduate students.
 Equipped with a small kitchenette, television and generous seating, the Evans Room is a well-used venue for study breaks and group meetings.
 Student mailboxes are located in the Evans Room as well.
 Students are requested to be considerate of others when using the kitchenette and other facilities in this shared space.
 All food should be consumed in this space and not brought to other areas of the building.